 - a.
 The Managed Care Plan shall develop a reporting and management system for critical and adverse incidents that occur in all service delivery settings applicable to enrollees with MMA benefits only. - b.
 The Managed Care Plan shall require providers to report adverse incidents to the Managed Care Plan within forty-eight (48) hours of the incident. - c.
 The Managed Care Plan shall not require provider submission of adverse incident reports from the following providers: health maintenance organizations and health care clinics reporting in accordance with s.
 641.55, F.S.; ambulatory surgical centers and hospitals reporting in accordance with s.
 395.0197, F.S.; assisted living facilities reporting in accordance with s.
 429.23, F.S.; nursing facilities reporting in accordance with s.
+429.23, F.S.; nursing facilities reporting in accordance with s.
+395.0197, F.S.; assisted living facilities with s.
 400.147, F.S.; and crisis stabilization units, residential treatment centers for children and adolescents, and residential treatment facilities reporting in accordance with s.
-394.459, F.S., adverse incidents occurring in these licensed settings shall be reported in accordance with the facility's licensure requirements. - 2.
-The Managed Care Plan shall participate in the Medicaid Pharmaceutical and Therapeutics Committee and Drug Utilization Review Board by asking qualified plan administrators (MDs, DOs or pharmacists) to volunteer for committee appointment by the Governor's Office.
+394.459, F.S., adverse incidents occurring in these licensed settings shall be reported in accordance with the facility's licensure requirements. - The Managed Care Plan shall participate in the Medicaid Pharmaceutical and Therapeutics Committee and Drug Utilization Review Board by asking qualified plan administrators (MDs, DOs or pharmacists) to volunteer for committee appointment by the Governor's Office.